Healthy Homes Assessment Kotemaori

 Draught Stopping Kotemaori

-If you can feel external air entering or an unobstructed draught coming from a crack or a gap, then it is most likely a gap or crack that needs sealing in somehow.
-Large gaps and cracks should be sealed permanently.
-Cracks that are greater than 3mm and let air in or out into the home need to be sealed.
-For instance, if an open fireplace isn’t being used, it can create draughts.
-This should be blocked from.
-Property managers and landlords are accountable for ensuring that such draughts are squelched as far as possible.
+If you are able to feel external air flowing in or the air is clear from a crack or a gap and you can feel it, it’s likely a crack or an opening that needs sealing in somehow.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that allow air to enter or exit into your house require the sealing.
+For example, if an open fireplace isn’t being used, it could cause draughts, and must be sealed from.
+Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as far as possible.

-You don’t require to block holes or gaps in the construction.
-For example, tiny gaps around windows and doors could be necessary to allow for movement within the structure as the house heats and cools, to allow them to be opened and closed rather than being stuck.
-We will test every window and door as part of the Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow for movement within the structure when the home gets warmer and cooler, in order to let them be closed and opened rather than sticking.
+We will test every window and door in an Healthy Homes assessment of your rental property.

 draught stopping building inspections